-^{} If the percentage achieved on the Final Exam is higher than the percentage achieved on the Term Tests component, then the Final Exam weight will be increased to 40% and the Term Tests will be decreased to 25%.
+\ If the percentage achieved on the Final Exam is higher than the percentage achieved on the Term Tests component, then the Final Exam weight will be increased to 35% and the Term Tests weight will be decreased by 10%.

-Term work will consist of tests, quizzes, projects and/or assignments.
 While the weighting of individual tests, etc. is at the discretion of the instructor, no single test will exceed 25% of the final total.
 The weight of tests, quizzes and assignments will be announced in class in advance.
 The use of a calculator may be restricted on tests and exams.